drewwan59/S1x-ultimate-mod-menu/README.md

 # S1x ultimate mod menu
 A zombie and multiplayer mod menu for S1x.
 It's rather limited for now due string overflow errors.
 Mod menu will be improved once I'm able to fix this issue.

 Also Survival will be a thing for the future.
+(It works but it may contain bugs since I have not tested it)

 ## Features
 - Infinite ammo